MJ05-web/KINESENTRY/README.md

 stores report snapshots in Firebase.

 This repository is a sanitized GitHub-ready backup of the codebase.
-Sensitive Firebase values and other local secrets have been replaced with placeholders so you can safely upload the source and restore the real config later when needed.
+Sensitive Firebase values and other local secrets have been replaced.

 ## Hardware + App Glance(Demonstration Included)